-The European Cyber Threat Summit, which returns to The Helix in DCU on 24 October, will focus on issues such as BREXIT, the General Data Protection Regulation (GDPR) and the European Directive on Network Information Security.
+The European Cyber Threat Summit, which returns to The Helix in DCU on 24 October, will focus on issues such as BREXIT, the General Data Protection Regulation and the European Directive on Network Information Security.

 Expert speakers from all corners of the globe will descend on The Helix in Dublin with the most current and up-to-date presentations on cyber security for the eight year of the summit.

-Paul C. Dwyer, President of the International Cyber Threat Task Force, said the focus will be to promote collaboration in the areas of cyber threat intelligence and a defined theme around detecting, responding and recovering from cyber incidents.
-‘It’s not if, it’s when you are hacked’ will be referenced throughout presentations.
+Paul C. Dwyer, President of the International Cyber Threat Task Force (pictured left) said the focus will be to promote collaboration in cyber threat intelligence and a defined theme around detecting, responding and recovering from cyber incidents.
+‘It’s not IF, it’s WHEN you are hacked’ will be referenced throughout presentations.